 Gray Reed's Energy Expertise

-Our energy team regularly provides legal services in connection with oil and gas acquisitions and divestitures.
-They have documented and closed numerous high value transactions.
+Our energy team regularly provides legal services in connection with oil, gas, and renewable energy acquisitions and divestitures.
+They have documented and closed numerous high-value transactions.

 In addition, the energy team handles a myriad of other matters, both domestic and international, including advice on joint operating agreements, farmouts, leasing, joint ventures, areas of mutual interest, private equity transactions, surface agreements, facilities agreements, pooling, unitization, drilling and master services agreements, gathering and processing agreements, crude oil and natural gas sales agreements, EPC contracts for wind energy projects, and associated regulatory matters.

 Our energy transactional team also includes a group of attorneys focusing on oil and gas title examination.
-Our firm currently writes oil and gas title and division order opinions in 9 states: Texas, Oklahoma, North Dakota, Montana, Colorado, Utah, New Mexico, Louisiana and Ohio.
+Our firm currently writes oil and gas title and division order opinions in 8 states: Texas, Oklahoma, North Dakota, Montana, Colorado, Utah, New Mexico and Ohio.

 Our corporate team includes attorneys who regularly assist energy companies in pursuing solutions to a variety of corporate energy issues and matters including energy financing and borrowing, SEC compliance, tax advice, mergers and acquisitions, equipment leases, entity formations, and federal tax credits related to renewable energy and research and development expenses.

 Our energy litigators have vast experience in a wide variety of energy disputes and in trying energy-related cases around the country in state and federal courts and before arbitration panels, tribunals, regulatory agencies and administrative judges.
 Our lawyers have a proven record of achieving favorable outcomes from small disputes up to significant national class actions and other large, multi-party disputes.